-The chief executive of the Football Association of Ireland has explained that there is no great rush to appoint a new manager
+The chief executive of the Football Association of Ireland (FAI), John Delaney, has insisted that the association will not rush the appointment of a successor to Giovanni Trapattoni.

 Over the past week, the FAI has been occupied with a number of Uefa meetings, as well as domestic matters, and Delaney explained that the process to appoint the new Republic of Ireland manager will begin in the coming days, stressing that the association will "take time to make the right appointment."

 "Over the next few days we will certainly work out a process as regards the new manager," Delaney told the Irish Times.

 "It is more important that we take time to make the right appointment.
 We have time on our hands.
 Next September is our next qualifying game of importance.